 A Way to Practice ELA Skills

-My first two choice boards were designed to give kids a variety of learning experiences, from visiting a virtual museum and writing a response, to listening to podcasts and sketching scenes.
+My first two choice boards (grab them for free) were designed to give kids a variety of learning experiences, from visiting a virtual museum and writing a response, to listening to podcasts and sketching scenes.
 The kids could choose to do a certain number of activities within a two week period, ones that were created to keep them busy and interested.
 However, they weren’t focused on one particular skill, just a collection of reading, writing, and listening activities.

 My newest choice boards are more focused on particular areas of the ELA curriculum.
 For example, I wanted something to get the kids building their speaking and listening skills, as that is the hardest thing to work on in our new distance reality.
 I searched out podcasts and Youtube channels that covered a wide range of topics, so students would be able to choose something they would find interesting.